 Professional writers by in large exhibit talent long before they achieve career success, but in confusing correlation with causation, such success is often mistakenly attributed to grit by the media and pop psychologists, ignoring the role of talent.
 Very seldom does someone just stumble upon exceptional professional or creative success later life without some clues early in life suggesting at least some above-average innate ability.
 Elon Musk was coding at the age of 12.
 He got a lot more ‘mileage’ for this grit than someone who works in retail.
 Winston Churchill was a brilliant student before he became a brilliant leader (the disastrous Gallipoli campaign, notwithstanding).

-Just to give an anecdote, my junior high school had a writing competition, and the winners were so much better than everyone else, that it could only be explained by talent.
+Just to give an anecdote, my junior high school had a writing competition, and the winners were so much better than everyone else which became apparent when they read their stories aloud, that it could only be explained by talent.
 It was not like everyone had years to practice, but such ability could have only been divined in some way, not taught.
 Same for the math competitions, in which the winners were so much more overwhelmingly talented than everyone else, that no amount practice could ever suffice to close the gap.
 People with talent are simply able to just ‘do’ things at a level that is completely out of grasp of everyone else, in much the same way a magician defies our preconceived notions of physics, except it’s real.

 The talent-deniers are quick to point out that some talented people ‘burn out’ later in life and fail to live up to their potential, but, by in large, high-paying, prestigious professional jobs are overwhelmingly filled by people of at least above average intelligence.
 If someone aspires to have a good-paying, prestigious job, such as in tech, they will likely encounter tough competition from smart, hard-working people vying for those jobs, not the ‘burn outs.’